mospired/awdg.org/README.md

 **Now that things are installed**

-Move into your webafternoon.com directory and start the Jekyll server.
+Move into your awdg.org directory and start the Jekyll server.

-    cd webafternoon.com
+    cd awdg.org
-    jekyll serve -w --baseurl ''
+    jekyll serve -w

-Now you can view your out-of-the-box website by going to [http://localhost:4000](http://localhost:4000).
+Now you can view your out-of-the-box website by going to [http://localhost:9000](http://localhost:9000).

 Notes: We use [Sass](http://sass-lang.com/) installed via Bower.